-In response to the current crisis, Ubuntu Pathways launched a comprehensive Emergency COVID-19 Response to provide essential medical and psychosocial services to the most vulnerable.
-Throughout the crisis, food security emerged as one of the biggest challenges to their community.
-Even under the best of circumstances, the families they serve struggle to secure nutritious food.
-Transportation in the townships is expensive and inaccessible.
-With social distancing measures in place, people lack the means to travel safely and buy food.
-Unlike those in more affluent communities, the families they serve do not have the financial resources to stockpile food and supplies.
-The lockdown has seen unemployment, job instability and domestic abuse soar overnight in South Africa.
-Most devastatingly, as a result of job losses, breadwinners and their families also face food insecurity.
+In response to the crisis, Ubuntu Pathways launched a comprehensive emergency COVID-19 response to provide essential medical and psychosocial services to the most vulnerable.
+Food security also emerged as one of the biggest challenges to their community.
+With social distancing measures in place, many people lacked the means to travel safely and buy food.
+Unlike those in more affluent communities, the families that Ubuntu serves do not have the financial resources to stockpile food and supplies.
+Unemployment, job instability, and domestic abuse also all spiked in South Africa when the lockdown began.

 Open Road's Response

 With a charitable grant of $25,000 from ORA, Ubuntu Pathways was able to pivot, expand their reach, and launch a food assistance program supporting up to 5,000 people in the townships of Port Elizabeth (the program has grown to almost 30,000 people to date).
-Additionally, Ubuntu provides emergency medical services, including life-saving HIV treatment for 458 clients and ensures healthcare and psychosocial services for immuno-compromised children and their families.
+Additionally, Ubuntu provided emergency medical services, including life-saving HIV treatment, for 458 clients and ensured healthcare and psychosocial services for immuno-compromised children and their families.

 To learn more visit: ubuntupathways.org